bradmontgomery/png-experiments/README.md

 ## Exploring

+Check out one of the image's in a HEX editor:

+- Open an image in vim
+- Run `:% ! xxd`
+- explore!

 Open the image with PIL, and find the length of the image data (in bytes).

     >>> from PIL import Image